Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ---
-title: 'Determining your Enneagram type'
+title: 'Determining Your Enneagram Type'
 description: 'How to determine or deduce your Enneagram type'
 author: 'DJ Wayne'
 date: '2023-03-11'